sarkershantonu/Bug-Storing-WS/README.md

 This is a small webservice for storing bug in a table.
 The main idea is to store bug in HSQLDB and use this webservice to practice REST webservice testing using tools/framework.

+# Current status :
+- Master does not work for ongoing updates of JARs and spring with unit test cases

 # Useful Maven commands